- 2 tablespoons extra virgin olive oil, plus some for oiling

 Remove the steeped steak to a board, ready for slicing, and while it sits there, arrange the cherry tomatoes, cut side down, in the marinade dish.
 Cut the steak into thin slices on the diagonal and arrange on a serving dish or dinner plates.

-Smoosh the tomatoes around in the marinade, then pour the, and the marinade, over the ribbons of meat.
+Smoosh the tomatoes around in the marinade, then pour the tomatoes, and the marinade, over the ribbons of meat.
 Add a few laves of fresh oregano, if you can get them, and serve immediately.